 Students who bring personal technology, eg mobile phones, to school, do so at their own risk.
 They must not be used in class, unless as part of the BYOD program.
-Mobile phones are also not allowed in the Year 7, 8, 9 or 10 areas.
+Mobile phones are also not allowed in the any playground area.
 Laser light pointers are banned from school.

-4.8 Lost Property
+4.9 Lost Property

 Any belongings found should be handed in at the Administration Office in A Block.
 Any student seeking lost property should speak with the staff in the Administration Office.
-Items not claimed will be passed on to the Second Hand Clothing Shop for re-sale at the end of each month.
+Items not claimed will be passed on to the Second Hand Uniform Shop for re-sale at the end of each month.
 Every endeavour is made to return belongings to their rightful owners so please make sure the student's name is clearly marked on all his clothing and belongings.

-4.9 Illness
+4.10 Illness